PaulTreanor/paultreanor.com/pages/gatsby.md

 - If you're building a very large app/site with dozens of pages
 - If you are working with a team (I think slower feedback loops will compound)

 Again, maybe the biggest factor that should affect your choice is just using what you are familiar with.
-I don't think choosing the latest tools for every single project isn't necessary or wise.
+I don't think choosing the latest tools for every single project is necessary or wise.

 If you do decide to go with Gatsby then here's my advice: